-- Selecting this will make log-in mandatory, meaning no anonymous users will be allowed on the mobile app.
+Selecting this will make log-in mandatory, meaning no anonymous users will be allowed on the mobile app.

-- Requiring users to select their interests when logging into the mobile app will enable better recommendations for users while at the event.
+Requiring users to select their interests when logging into the mobile app will enable better recommendations for users while at the event.

 Mobile App Homepage

-- Event Description Text: Selecting this box will enable the event description to display on the event app homepage.
+Event Description Text: Selecting this box will enable the event description to display on the event app homepage.
 Tip: Event descriptions should be brief, explanatory, and catchy to help create excitement and draw attention to your event.

-- Map: This will show a map with the venue(s) pinned to allow attendees to find the event easily.
+Map: This will show a map with the venue(s) pinned to allow attendees to find the event easily.

 For sessions that require sign up or purchasing a ticket to attend you can choose to display the remaining capacity.
-This will encourage users not to delay registering for, or purchasing a ticket for an event.
+This will discourage users from delaying their registering or purchase to the event.

-b)Show Session Participation: This will show the attendance list for all sessions, this way attendees will be able to see who is attending which sessions.
-Attendees can opt out of appearing on attendance lists.
-2.** Activity + messages feed:** Displays an activity feed area (upcoming sessions + recently updated sessions) as well as the list of messages that the person received.
+1. Activity + messages feed: Displays an activity feed area (upcoming sessions + recently updated sessions) as well as the list of messages that the person received.
 The list of messages includes emails that you’ve sent to this person, as well as any push messages that you’ve sent to the mobile app user audience as a whole.

-- Buy Tickets: Allows starting the ticket purchasing process from the mobile app.
+Buy tickets: Allows starting the ticket purchasing process from the mobile app.

-- Allow users to select Interests: The system will find and display sessions that the user might want to attend and people that the user might want to talk to.
+Allow users to select interests: The system will find and display sessions that the user might want to attend and people that the user might want to talk to.
 Similar to “you may be interested in…” in e-commerce systems.

-- Allow logged in attendees to chat between themselves: When an attendee is logged into the app they will be able to send and receive messages to and from other attendees.
+Allow logged in attendees to chat between themselves: When an attendee is logged into the app they will be able to send and receive messages to and from other attendees.